Summer Guide

 Blue Mountain Private Beach

-Exclusive beach access for resort guests on Georgian Bay.
-Kayak and paddleboard rentals available.
+Exclusive beach access for resort guests on Georgian Bay, with kayak and paddleboard rentals available.
+Just minutes from the chalets, it offers calm waters ideal for a relaxed paddle.

 Northwinds Beach

-Sandy public beach popular for swimming, kayaking, and paddleboarding.
-Launch point for the Mary Ward shipwreck dive site.
+A sandy public beach popular for swimming, kayaking, and paddleboarding, and the launch point for the Mary Ward shipwreck dive site.
+About 10 minutes away and great for watersports.

 Wasaga Beach

 The world's longest freshwater beach with 14 km of shoreline.
-Multiple beach areas with different vibes from family-friendly to lively.
+Multiple beach areas offer different vibes, from family-friendly to lively, with full amenities throughout.
+About 20 minutes away.
+Plan a full day with our Wasaga Beach day trip guide.

 Christie Beach

-Quieter alternative to larger beaches with beautiful clear water and fewer crowds.
+A quieter alternative to the larger beaches, with beautiful clear water and fewer crowds.
+About 15 minutes away and wonderfully peaceful and family-friendly.

 Water Activities